New speakers are added continuously. Please check back to see the latest updates to the Strata Conference + Hadoop World program.

-At Intel, Vin Sharma is responsible for strategic ecosystem initiatives driving adoption of open source solutions based on Intel datacenter technologies.
-In this role, Vin spearheads technical and marketing engagements with OEM and OSV partners working with open source projects such as Hadoop, OpenStack, KVM, and Linux.
+At Intel, Vin Sharma is responsible for strategic ecosystem initiatives driving adoption of end-to-end analytics solutions based on Intel data center platforms.
+In this role, Vin spearheads technical and marketing engagements partners working with open source projects such as Hadoop, OpenStack, KVM, and Linux.
 Before Intel, Vin worked at HP for 15 years, most recently as the business strategist for open source and Linux on HP servers.
-Vin has an academic background in history of technology and electrical engineering.

 Blake Shaw is currently a Data Scientist at foursquare, a location-based service that helps people keep up with friends and discover new places.
 At this NYC startup, Shaw applies machine-learning algorithms to large spatiotemporal datasets in order to better understand patterns of human mobility.
 Shaw holds a Ph.D. (also a B.S. and M.S.) degree in Computer Science from Columbia University.
 His research papers have been accepted at a variety of conferences including NIPS, ICML and AISTAT.
 Shaw’s “Structure Preserving Embedding” won the Best Paper Award at the 26th International Conference for Machine Learning in 2009.
 Shaw was also the lead developer of CabSense, a mobile app for predicting the best street corners in New York City for catching taxicabs.